ChrisLTD/yo_portal/readme.md

 # Yo Portal
 ### Version .01 | By [Chris Johnson](http://chrisltd.com) | https://github.com/ChrisLTD/yo_portal

 Yo Portal is a start page for your web browser that displays RSS feeds for the NY Times, Woot, Weather, and Stock Quotes.
-It also displays a set of static links you can customize in the HTML.
+It also displays a set of static links you can customize in the config file.
 The design is fluid and responsive, so it will scale down for phones and tablets.

 Here's what it looks like: